30+ Typography Trends for 2024

-The most underappreciated design technique of all-time might be the gradient.
+The most underappreciated design technique of all time might be the gradient.
 It seriously gets a bad reputation because of poor usage.
-But when done well, gradients are absolutely stunning.
+But when done well, gradients are stunning.
 That’s the case with the example above, Design Spin.

-Just the right part of the headline features a simple blue to green color change.
-It’s easy to read and understand and put emphasis in exactly the right place.
+Just the right part of the headline features a simple blue-to-green color change.
+It’s easy to read and understand and emphasizes exactly the right place.
 The gradient feels modern and fresh and adds just a little more visual intrigue than a single color alone.
 It’s a perfect fit for the minimal design of the page and, with the gradient in the scroll button, there’s a direction cue from the main typography to the next step the user should take.

 It’s not often that “overdone” is used favorably when talking about any design technique.
 But when it comes to the overdone typography trend, it can work.